microsoft/perfview/README.md

 [PerfView download Site](http://www.microsoft.com/en-us/download/details.aspx?id=28567).
 It is a standalone executable file (packaged in a ZIP archive).
 You can be running it in less than a minute!

-The PerfView user’s guide is part of the application itself, however you can get the .HTM file for it in the user’s guide in the source code itself at [PerfView/SupportDlls/UsersGuide.htm](src/PerfView/SupportDlls/UsersGuide.htm) or
+The PerfView userâ€™s guide is part of the application itself, however you can get the .HTM file for it in the userâ€™s guide in the source code itself at [PerfView/SupportDlls/UsersGuide.htm](src/PerfView/SupportDlls/UsersGuide.htm) or
 [the raw view](https://raw.githubusercontent.com/Microsoft/perfview/master/src/PerfView/SupportDlls/UsersGuide.htm?token=AIEUlpLp2aAS0_OgCbvDPMOz6U6leXDvks5XHMNFwA%3D%3D)
 however it is a significantly better experience if you simply download PerfView and select the Help -> User's Guide menu item.